-As the sun crept over the trees it slowly fell upon a campsite hidden in the middle of the woods.
-Silently it crept down the tree line until it encroached on the tents, illuminating them one by one, causing those inside to stir.
-Where the light touched, the heat followed, the final straw that caused those inside the tent to wake.
-Sweaty and physically exhausted from the night before people started to emerge from their tents and meet one another by the fire pit.
+As the sun crept over the trees, it slowly fell upon a campsite hidden in the woods.
+Silently it crept down the tree line until it encroached on the tents, illuminating them individually and causing those inside to stir.
+Where the light touched, the heat followed the final straw that caused those inside the tent to wake.
+Sweaty and physically exhausted from the night before, people emerged from their tents and met one another by the fire pit.

 “How long have you been up?”
 Eden asked as she sat down next to Adam, leaning over the pot for a smell.

 “Just an hour or two, doing some of the setup for tonight.”

 “What are we doing tonight?
 You have been very vague on all of this.”